 - Once we already have the expected return, we subtract the same from the actual return to calculate Abnormal return.

-- At times when the portfolio or the security has underperformed the expectations, the Abnormal return will be negative whereas otherwise, it will be positive or equal to zero, as the case may be.
+- When the portfolio or security has underperformed the expectations, the Abnormal return will be negative.
+Otherwise, it will be positive or equal to zero, as the case may be.

-As per prudent approach, it is better to take a look at the risk-adjusted return, this is in keeping with the concept of risk tolerance because otherwise the portfolio manager may deviate from the IPS goals and take up highly risky investment to generate Abnormal return.
+As per the prudent approach, it is better to take a look at the risk-adjusted returnRisk-adjusted ReturnRisk-adjusted return is a strategy for measuring and analyzing investment returns in which financial, market, credit, and operational risks are evaluated and adjusted so that an individual may decide whether the investment is worthwhile given all of the risks to the capital invested..
+This is in keeping with the concept of risk tolerance because otherwise, the portfolio manager may deviate from the IPS goals and take up highly risky investment to generate Abnormal return.

 In the case of multiple periods, it may be helpful looking at the standardized returns to see if the portfolio is constantly beating the benchmark.
-If this is the case, then the standard deviation of the Abnormal return will be lower and then we can say that the portfolio manager has genuinely done a better stock selection than the benchmark.
+If this is the case, then the standard deviation of the Abnormal return will be lower, and then we can say that the portfolio manager has genuinely made a better stock selection than the benchmark.

 Example of Abnormal Return

 Suppose we are given the following information.
 Use this information to calculate abnormal return.